notesofcliff/delve/README.md

-# **IMPORTANT**
+# Flashlight - Enterprise Data Analytics Platform

-Flashlight is being released in a Public Alpha to guage user interest and to seek feedback on any requested features, bugs, use cases and custom apps being built.
+**IMPORTANT**: Flashlight is currently in Public Alpha to gather user feedback and validate enterprise use cases.

-You are free to use Flashlight for evaluation, development and even work during this public Alpha and the subsequent public Beta.
-When Flashlight reaches General Availability, you will need to purchase a license to use Flashlight.
-We will have individual plans starting at $20/month, larger Group plans starting at $50/month and larger Enterprise plans subject to negotiations.
+## Licensing
+During the Alpha and Beta phases, Flashlight is free to use for evaluation, development, and production workloads.
+Upon General Availability, the following licensing tiers will be available:

+- **Individual**: Starting at $20/month
+  - Ideal for consultants and independent analysts
+- **Team**: Starting at $50/month
+  - Perfect for small to medium teams
+- **Enterprise**: Custom pricing
+  - Tailored for large-scale deployments
+  - High availability configurations
+  - Priority support
+  - Custom integrations

-Please use the Issues section of this repository to communicate with the project.
+Please use the Issues section of this repository for feature requests, bug reports, and general feedback.

-**Please Note** - The documentation is currently lacking.
-We are working on it.
-The documentation ships with Flashlight in the `doc` directory.
-It can also be found in this repository in `./src/home/doc`.

-# Introduction

-Flashlight is a versatile and powerful platform for ingesting, transforming, and searching through structured, unstructured, and semi-structured data.
-It allows for interactive searches, dashboards, alerts, and more.

-# Documentation

-For detailed documentation, please refer to the [Admin Manual](./src/home/doc/admin/index.md) or the [User Manual](./src/home/doc/user/index.md).
+## Overview

+Flashlight is an enterprise-grade platform for ingesting, analyzing, and deriving insights from any data source.
+Key capabilities include:

+- **Data Integration**
+  - REST API endpoints
+  - Syslog receiver (UDP/TCP/TLS)
+  - File monitoring and ingestion
+  - Direct uploads

+- **Analysis & Visualization**
+  - Interactive search interface
+  - Pipeline-based query language
+  - Custom dashboards
+  - Real-time alerts

+- **Enterprise Features**
+  - Role-based access control
+  - Custom app development
+  - API-first architecture
+  - Extensible search commands
+  - Scheduled tasks and automation

 # Installation